-67 The Home Building Contracts Act Regulations 1992 Schedule 1 stipulates that home indemnity insurance covers loss of deposit, up to a maximum of \$20,000.
+67 Schedule 1 of the Home Building Contracts Act Regulations 1992 stipulates that home indemnity insurance covers loss of deposit, up to a maximum of \$20,000.

 Insolvency claims result in a higher average value of claims compared to death and disappearance.
 As previously explained, the Authority believes this is due to builders who know that they are becoming insolvent and try to bring forward payments by taking short cuts.